rowanmiller/Demo-EF6Simple/DemoScript.md

 ### One Time Setup
 * You'll need a machine with Visual Studio 2013 installed
+* Install [ZoomIt](http://technet.microsoft.com/en-us/sysinternals/bb897434.aspx) and get familiar with how to use it - it's a great tool for making you demos look professional.
 * Clone this Git repo to your local machine
 * Register the code snippets in Visual Studio
  * Open VS -> Tools -> Code Snippets Manager...